 Why are cars so heavy?

 Have you ever wondered why are cars so heavy? it seems like each year that goes by cars seem to get bigger and heavier!
-The average weight of a recently purchased vehicle in the United States reached a 4,329 pounds in 2022.
+The average weight of a recently purchased vehicle in the United States reached 4,329 pounds in 2022.
 This figure exceeds the 1980 average by over 1,000 pounds and reflects an increase of approximately 175 pounds within the last three years alone.
 In essence, more than a third of the average weight of an American car has been added in the past four decades, a trend further intensified by the shift to electric vehicles (BEVs).

 Conventional automobiles like the Honda Accord, Toyota Camry, and Ford Taurus have experienced substantial weight increases, ranging from several hundred to as much as 650 pounds, over the past two decades.
 Similarly, sport sedans including the BMW 3 Series, Mercedes-Benz C-Class, and Audi A4 have undergone comparable weight gains, reaching up to 550 pounds in certain cases.
 Even the relatively compact Toyota Corolla and Honda Civic, known for their lighter builds, have seen significant increases in curb weights.
 This trend is attributed to consumer preferences for safety, comfort, and convenience features, shaping the evolving landscape of vehicle specifications in recent decades.